technosf/RuneAudio/coverarts/README.md

 ### Albums with `*.wav` files
 - Default MPD cannot read **albumartist** data which will fallback to **artist** instead.
-- To avoid duplicates in the same albums, only 1 thumbnail will be created for each directory.
+- Only 1 thumbnail will be created for each directory to avoid duplicates.
-- To avoid overwrite:
+- While other file types can be in the same directory or have a duplicate name:
-	- Different albums must have different album names.
+	- To create different thumbnails, different albums must be in different directories.
-	- Different albums must be in different directories.
+	- To avoid overwrite, different albums must have unique album names.